 Information carriers are emitted into the transmission channel using one or multiple pumps.
-These are computer-controlled to accomplish on-off-keying or concentration shift keying.
-The geometry of the transmitter injection into the transmission channel will be discussed separately in section VI.
+These are computer controlled to accomplish OOK or CSK.
+The geometry of the transmitter injection into the transmission channel will be discussed separately in Section VI.

 Transmitters, in the context of this testbed, are devices that inject information particles into the transmission channel stream.
 Transmitters ideally are able to perform an infinite amount of injections without variations.
 To maximise the signal amplitude at the receiver, a high dispensing speed (flow rate) is desirable.
 If an injection burst is dispensed slowly and therefore distributed in the transmission channel, the localised concentration achieved at the receiver is lower.
 Furthermore, the maximally possible data rate at the transmitter is limited by the time needed to inject a symbol and the information encoded in a symbol.